ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/input_pdep.rst

     'Klip_2': -79.64199436,
     }

 In this example, the ``CBS-QB3`` energy is obtained from a Gaussian log file, while the ``Klip_2`` energy is specified directly.
 The energy used will depend on what ``modelChemistry`` was specified in the input file.
-CanTherm can parse the energy from a Gaussian, Molpro, or QChem log file, all using the same ``Log`` class, as shown below.
+Arkane can parse the energy from a Gaussian, Molpro, or QChem log file, all using the same ``Log`` class, as shown below.

 The input to the remaining parameters, ``geometry``, ``frequencies`` and ``rotors``, will depend on if hindered/free rotors are included.
 Both cases are described below.

 Without Hindered/Free Rotors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~